 The total height of a wind turbine is determined by the rotor diameter as well as clearance between the water surface and the tip of the rotor blade.
 Clearance will be between 21 - 35 m for this project.
 The installed output for wind turbines for the project is expected to be approx. 20 MW.
 The maximum total height applied for is thus 360 m, see Table 5.
 An exact number, dimensions and model will be determined in the final contract and detailed projections of the site.
 Therefore, exact figures cannot be provided at this stage.

-Table 4 below lists an alternative design, which can be seen in Figure 6, and a scenario with the maximum dimensions, see Table 5.
+Table 4 below lists three alternative designs, which can be seen in Figure 7, and Figure 8a scenario with the maximum dimensions, see Table 5.

-Figure 5.
+Figure 6.
 Schematic of example.
 Frigång - Clearance; Totalhöjd - Total height.